-Payment of travel-related expenses for trustee education will be in accordance with state of ND travel policies.
+Payment of travel-related expenses for trustee education will be in accordance with state of North Dakota travel policies.
 Trustees will be reimbursed for travel related expenses including lodging, meals, transportation, etc. In order to receive reimbursement, a trustee must complete an expense form and attach receipts as required.
-See RIO Conference Expense Voucher - Board Members (Exhibit 6).
+See RIO Travel Authorization Form).

-R. Code of Conduct, Ethics, and Conflicts of Interest
+R. Board Members' Code of Conduct

-Following is the Code of Conduct, Ethics, and Conflicts of Interest policy for the TFFR Board of Trustees:
+The following will be the Code of Ethical Responsibility for the TFFR Board of Trustees:

-- 1. Board members owe a duty to conduct themselves so as to inspire the confidence, respect, and trust of the TFFR members and to strive to avoid not only professional impropriety, but also the appearance of impropriety. - 2.
-Board members shall perform the duties of their offices impartially and diligently.
-Board members are expected to fulfill their responsibilities in accord with the intent of all applicable laws and to refrain from any form of dishonest or unethical conduct.
-Board members shall be unswayed by partisan interest, public sentiment, or fear of criticism.
+Board members owe a duty to conduct themselves so as to inspire the confidence, respect, and trust of the TFFR members and to strive to avoid not only professional impropriety but also the appearance of impropriety.

-- 3. Conflicts of interest and the appearance of impropriety shall be avoided by Board members.
-Board members shall not allow their family, social, professional, or other relationships to influence their judgment in discharging their responsibilities.
-Board members shall refrain from financial and business dealings that tend to reflect adversely on their impartiality or interfere with the proper performance of their duties.
-If a conflict of interest unavoidably arises, the Board member shall immediately disclose the conflict to the Board.
-The Board must vote on whether the member can vote.
-Conflicts of interest to be avoided include but are not limited to: receiving consideration for advice given to a person concerning any matter over which the Board member has any direct or indirect control, acting as an agent or attorney for a person in a transaction involving the Board, and participation in any transaction for which the Board member has acquired information unavailable to the general public, through participation on the Board.
-"Conflict of interest" means a situation in which a Board member has a direct and substantial personal or financial interest in a matter which also involves the member's fiduciary responsibility. - 4.
-The Board shall not unnecessarily retain consultants.
+Board members should perform the duties of their offices impartially and diligently.
+Board members are expected to fulfill their responsibilities in accord with the intent of all applicable laws and regulations and to refrain from any form of dishonest or unethical conduct.
+Board members should be unswayed by partisan interest, public sentiment, or fear of criticism.
+Conflicts of interest and the appearance of impropriety shall be avoided by Board members.
+Board members must not allow their family, social, professional, or other relationships to influence their judgment in discharging their responsibilities.
+Board members must refrain from financial and business dealings that tend to reflect adversely on their duties.
+If a conflict of interest unavoidably arises, the board member shall immediately disclose the conflict to the board.
+A board member must abstain in those situations where the board member is faced with taking some official action regarding property or a contract in which the board member has a personal interest.
+Conflicts of interest to be avoided include but are not limited to: receiving consideration for advice over which the board member has any direct or indirect control, acting as an agent or attorney for a person in a transaction involving the board, and participation in any transaction involving for which the board member has acquired information unavailable to the general public, through participation on the board.

+- 1. "Conflict of Interest means a situation in which a board member has a conflict of interest as that term is defined in North Dakota statute and rules promulgated by the North Dakota Ethics Commission under N.D.A.C.
+Chapter 115-04-01. - 2.
+The board should not unnecessarily retain consultants.
 The hiring of consultants shall be based on merit, avoiding nepotism and preference based upon considerations other than merit that may occur for any reason, including prior working relationships.
-The compensation of such consultants shall not exceed the fair value of services rendered. - 5.
-Board members shall abide by NDCC 21-10-09, which reads: "No member, officer, agent, or employee of the state investment board shall profit in any manner from transactions on behalf of the funds.
-Any person violating any of the provisions of this section shall be guilty of a class A misdemeanor." - 6.
-Board members shall perform their respective duties in a manner that satisfies their fiduciary responsibilities. - 7.
-Political contributions are regulated under NDCC 16.1-08-03 and are not restricted under this policy. - 8.
-All activities and transactions performed on behalf of public pension funds must be for the exclusive purpose of providing benefits to plan participants and defraying reasonable expenses of administering the plan. - 9.
-Prohibited transactions.
+The compensation of such consultants shall not exceed the fair value of services rendered. - 3.
+Board members shall perform their respective duties in a manner that satisfies their fiduciary responsibilities. - 4.
+All activities and transactions performed on behalf of public pension funds must be for the exclusive purpose of providing benefits to plan participants and defraying reasonable expenses of administering the plan.

 Prohibited transactions are those involving self-dealing.
-Self-dealing refers to the fiduciary's use of plan assets or material, non-public information for personal gain; engaging in transactions on behalf of parties whose interests are averse to the plan; or receiving personal consideration in connection with any planned transaction. - 10.
-Violation of these rules shall result in an official reprimand from the TFFR Board.
-No reprimand shall be issued until the board member has had the opportunity to be heard by the Board. - 11.
-Board members are required to affirm their understanding of this policy annually, in writing, and must disclose any conflicts of interest that may arise.
-See TFFR Code of Conduct Annual Affirmation (Exhibit 7)
+Self-dealing refers to the fiduciary's use of plan assets or material, non-public information for personal gain; engaging in transactions on behalf of parties whose interests are adverse to the plan; or receiving personal consideration in connection with any planned transaction.